blahosyl/enlightened-publishing/README.md

 Lighthouse performance tests were carried out throughout development.
 Most warnings and improvement suggestions were related to externally embedded elements such as the YouTube video, Google Fonts, FontAwesome or Calendly.

-One significant performance issue that was tackled during development is described in Issue [#20](https://github.com/blahosyl/enlightened-publishing/issues/20).
+One significant performance issue that was tackled during development is described in Issue [#20](https://github.com/blahosyl/academic-publishing/issues/20) (of the original repository).

 The current performance score is [88 on mobile](testing/lighthouse/mobile/performance-report-mobile.html) and [99 on desktop](testing/lighthouse/desktop/performance-report-desktop.html).

 ##### Lighthouse accessibility testing

-The details of the Lighthouse accessibility audit are found in [Issue #19](https://github.com/blahosyl/enlightened-publishing/issues/19) and the [Automated accessibility testing](#automated-accessibility-testing) section below.
+The details of the Lighthouse accessibility audit are found in [Issue #19](https://github.com/blahosyl/academic-publishing/issues/19) (of the original repository) and the [Automated accessibility testing](#automated-accessibility-testing) section below.

 ### Manual testing
 #### Testing user stories